elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ```html
   https://xss-game.appspot.com/level3/frame#2
 ```
-- If the user selects image one, then the URL is:
+- If the user selects image 1, then the URL is:
 ```html
     https://xss-game.appspot.com/level3/frame#1
 ```